How to find a rental place in London

 here are different types of rentals in London – you can be looking for the “classical” long term rentals, but you could also consider co-living options if you are keen to meet like-minded professionals in a community space, whilst keeping your independence and your own kitchen!
 Check out the differences between these two types of rentals.

 Your objective will be to set up viewings for London rental properties in a short time frame, ideally one day – the market is extremely reactive, and you will not want to see one property per day, because by the time you see the property on Day 5, the first three will have gone already.

 You do want to be able to compare areas and properties immediately, in order to make a quick but funded decision.

 Before going to your rental viewings, you will want to understand how the rental process works – you will have to negotiate with the agent, so you better be well prepared.
-Check out our Renting in London FAQ to have all information in your hands.
+Check out our FAQ to have all information at hand:

 You will also enter the referencing process, whereby you will be asked to present documents to the agent to prove your identity and credibility as a potential tenant.

 Once this is completed, you will be sent a draft tenancy agreement: check out our guide to tenancy agreements: